soberm/distributed-systems-engineering/using-docker-compose.md

+In docker-compose, the **compose** spring profile of the projects is used.
+Make sure that you add the password for the remote postgres database in the projects
+* NOTYfier
+* GOVstat
+* VEHICLEdata

+Before committing changes, remove the passwords again!
+If you commit a password, change it to a new one and do not commit it!

 Before using the docker-compose.dev-local.yml file, the local google cloud credentials have to be saved to the host system with
 ```bash